Is flavor discrete?: From traditional symmetry to modular symmetry. Two problems.

 Let us compare the modular and traditional discrete symmetry applications.
 In the modular case the couplings

 form multiplets of symmetry group similarly to flavon multiplets.
-For a given level $N$ and weight $k$, $Y$ are known functions of the VEV of moduli $\langle \tau \rangle$ which is treated as free parameter.
-The key point is that $\tau$ is the same for all coupling multiplets.
+For a given symmetry level $N$ and weight $k$, $Y$ are known functions of the VEV of moduli $\langle \tau \rangle$ which is treated as free parameter.
+The key point is that $\tau$ is the same for all multiplets of couplings.
 In the traditional case the couplings are proportional to

 and the flavon VEVs depend on parameters of potential that are not controlled (directly) by symmetry (as well as $\tau$).
 The VEV's are independent for different representations.
 Thus, multiplet of the modular forms $Y_b^{(k)} (\tau)$ acts as multiplet of flavons $\phi_b$ with specially selected VEVs: